applitude/tic-tac-toe/README.md

     </div>
 </body>
 ```
+You might be wondering why the canvas has an id attribute, this is so that later we can reference to this id inside the JavaScript file.

 Now we have finnished setting up our **.html** file.
-You can see the finnished HTML document bellow.
+If you want to look at the whole HTML document you can take a look at the finnished document bellow.
 ```HTML
 <!DOCTYPE html>
 <html lang="en">